decagondev/DecaChat/README.md

 import { DecaChat } from 'deca-chat';

 async function example() {
-  // Initialize with custom configuration including intro const chat = new DecaChat({
+  // Initialize with custom configuration including system message const chat = new DecaChat({
     apiKey: 'your-openai-api-key',
     model: 'gpt-4',
     maxTokens: 2000,
     temperature: 0.8,
     intro: 'Hello!
 I'm your coding assistant.
-Ask me anything about programming!'
+Ask me anything about programming!',
+    systemMessage: 'You are a helpful coding assistant specialized in JavaScript.'
   });

-  // Or set the intro message after initialization chat.setIntro('Hi there!
-Ready to help with your coding questions!');
+  // The system message can also be set after initialization chat.setSystemMessage('You are now a Python expert.');

   // The intro message will be automatically sent when starting a conversation const response = await chat.chat('How do I create a React component?');